GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0003_SOP-1+MG-DAC-Recommendation-Approval.md

 Depending on the outcome of this initial evaluation:
 - If all steps are correct, move to **[step 2](#82-recommend-application-for-approval)**.
 - If **any step fails**, the **application must be rejected**:
    - Inform the relevant NCPs, who may veto the rejection (see [GDI-SOP0002_NCPs-veto-EDIC-decision.md](../node-specific/GDI-SOP0002_NCPs-veto-EDIC-decision.md)).
 In your communication to the NCPs, clearly state the date for which their veto expires.
-Also inform NCPs about the possibility, in exceptional and justified cases (as defined in the [1+MG Data Access Governance for Research](https://docs.google.com/document/d/19HVf7SP2R_fCI-KugVStZR4yEAkV6vhvSbVd6a2ZviU))
+Also inform NCPs about the possibility of extending the veto period, in exceptional and justified cases (as defined in the [1+MG Data Access Governance for Research](https://docs.google.com/document/d/19HVf7SP2R_fCI-KugVStZR4yEAkV6vhvSbVd6a2ZviU)).
    - After 6 _calendar_ days since NCPs were notified, **send a reminder** to the NCPs.
    - After 11 working days (``DATE:A``) since NCPs were notified, if no response was given from NCPs, move to **[step 10](#810-inform-data-requestor-rejection-confirmed)**.